-Famous astrophysicist Stephen Hawking once again has caught the attention of the international community with a statement that aliens do exist but humanity should not attempt to contact them.
+Famous astrophysicist Stephen Hawking once again has caught the attention of the international community with a statement that if aliens exist (and they probably do), then humanity should not attempt to contact them.

-Confined to a wheelchair due to a disease of neurons, known as amyotrophic lateral sclerosis, the astrophysicist made this statement at a new documentary series of the Discovery Channel.
+Confined to a wheelchair due to a neurological disease known as amyotrophic lateral sclerosis, the astrophysicist made this statement in the new documentary series ‘Into the Universe with Stephen Hawking’ on the Discovery Channel.

 He stressed that in the Universe of 100 billion galaxies, each of which contains millions of stars, the Earth is unlikely to be the only place to be hospitable to life.
-The astrophysicist added that to his “mathematical mind” these numbers only are enough to consider the existence of aliens quite logical.
+The astrophysicist added that to his “mathematical mind”, these numbers only are enough to take the possibility that alien civilizations exist into serious consideration.

-People have tried several times to come in contact with possible alien civilizations.
-In 2008, NASA sent out into the space a single Across the Universe by the Beatles to take a message of friendship from extraterrestrial life forms.
-The message is expected to arrive in the region of Polaris star in 2439.
+Even though the existence of aliens remains questionable, the human race has tried to come in contact with possible alien civilizations a few times.
+In 2008, NASA sent out into space the song Across the Universe by the Beatles as a message of friendship addressed to possible extraterrestrial life forms.
+The message is expected to reach the area of Polaris star in 2439.

 So it seems that despite all the warnings, humans are way too curious to not try to unravel the mysteries that our universe is hiding.
 What do you think?
 Should we seek contact with extraterrestrial civilizations (if aliens exist, of course)?
 Or are we better off alone in the universe?
 Share your thoughts on this controversial topic with us.